tkwidmer/photo_portfolio/_pages/about.md

     </p>

     <h3> Expertise </h3>
-    <p> I enjoy shooting events, environmental portraits, and landscapes / architecture.
+    <p> I enjoy shooting events, portraits, weddings, boudoir, and landscapes / architecture.
     </p>
     <p>
-    Today I shoot a Canon 7D and a Fujifilm X100-T and edit in Photoshop or in CameraBag Photo.
+    I shoot with Canon 7D and a Fujifilm X100-T and edit in Lightroom and Photoshop.
     </p>

     <h3> Work With Me </h3>
     <p> Have an upcoming project?
-I'd love to collaborate with you! </p>
+I'd love to work for you! </p>
     <p> Please get in touch using the <a href="/contact/"> contact form</a> and we can discuss rates and scheduling.</p>
   </div>